vladkinoman/just-my-notes/books/best-comics-to-read.md

 - Joker: Devil's Advocate
 - Batman and Robin: Batman & Robin Must Die (big bonus points because it's not actually Bruce and the Joker...but *Dick!Bats* and the Joker), though I'd recommend reading the previous volumes of the run first

-**Other:** Scott Snyder's run on Batman, particularly Death of the Family and Endgame.
+**Other:** *Scott Snyder's run on Batman*, particularly **Death of the Family** and **Endgame**.
 I'm not going to comment either way on Snyder's Joker stories; I think they're worth reading and well-written, and there's some quite interesting and worthwhile commentary on the Batman-Joker relationship in them, but I wouldn't go out of my way to say they're "underrated" or the best Batman-Joker stories of all time.

 #### Joker